It’s mosquito season and I have buffalo sized ones zipping around the backyard as I type this.

 - After Bite

-Apply full strength.
+Use full strength or combine with olive oil.
 Edit: There are concerns about using essential oils on children and pre-teens, especially repeated use.

 - Witch Hazel (astringent)